andredisa/Bomberman/README.md

 # 🎮 Bomberman Multiplayer

-A simple implementation of **Bomberman** in Java with multiplayer support.
+> A simple implementation of `Bomberman` in Java with multiplayer support.
+This repository includes `client-server` communication to enable multiplayer functionality.

 ---